Incorporating a company in Hong Kong

 Register Your Company In Hong Kong

-To register a Hong Kong company, start by applying for approval of your chosen company name with the Companies Registry (CR).
+To register a Hong Kong company, verify if the proposed name is identical or too similar to any name already listed in the index of company names maintained by the Registrar.
 Submit required documents such as the Hong Kong application form, Articles of Association, and shareholder identification copies.
 If there are corporate shareholders, directors must sign and submit form NNC1.
 Upon approval, you will receive a Certificate of Incorporation either online or in person.
 Finally, obtain a Business Registration Certificate from the Inland Revenue Department

 Apart from obtaining the business registration certificate, certain businesses are required to hold additional specific licenses for authorized activities in fields such as: banking, insurance, trust company, telecommunications, money service operation, funds operation.